brianebert/tss/README.md

 # tss
-safe simply way to use ipfs
+a tao (way) to safely and simply to use ipfs